fauziilyassaputra/myCpp_learn/README.md

 # myCpp_learn
+kumpulan kode-kode c++

 i learned from youtube video with arfy slowy. correct it if you find some anomalies in the code

 # link to video: